Parastatistics: Explanation

 respectively.
 This can be shown to be well-defined as long as $\mathcal{E}(\pi)$ is only restricted to states spanned by the vectors given above (essentially the states with n identical particles).
 It is also unitary.
-Moreover, $\mathcal{E}$ is an operator-valued representation of the symmetric group Sn and as such, we can interpret it as the action of Sn upon the n-particle Hilbert space itself, turning it into a unitary representation.
+Moreover, $\mathcal{E}$ is an operator-valued representation of the symmetric group Sn, and as such, we can interpret it as the action of Sn upon the n-particle Hilbert space itself, turning it into a unitary representation.

-QCD can be reformulated using parastatistics with the quarks being parafermions of order 3 and the gluons being parabosons of order 8.
-Note this is different from the conventional approach where quarks always obey anticommutation relations and gluons commutation relations.